cis198-2016s/slides/02/content.md

     - Structs: C-like structs to hold data.
     - Enums: OCaML-like; data that can be one of several types.

-- Struts and enums may have one or more implementation blocks (`impl`s) which define methods for the data type.
+- Structs and enums may have one or more implementation blocks (`impl`s) which define methods for the data type.

 ---